nealbarshes-protocols/nealbarshes-protocols.github.io/Workflows/Consults.md

 ## Expectations for ALL consults:
 1. Team/individual requesting consultation or clinical input enters in a CPRS consult for our team.
 We don't do "curbsides".
+2. See and evaluate the patient before discussing with the on-call staff surgeon (found on the [schedule](https://dvagov-my.sharepoint.com/:x:/g/personal/neal_barshes_va_gov/ESRAqVRn2DBIjt3UjByYPWoBuwdnmQ7z4zldQHDqAxmKWQ?e=spYbAW)).
-2. Consult note is written by the level-appropriate trainee who sees, evaluates and discusses the consult with the on-call staff surgeon.
-This will typically be the on-call senior resident, except for consults that can be seen .
+3. Consult note is written by the level-appropriate trainee who sees, evaluates and discusses the consult with the on-call staff surgeon .
+This level-appropriate trainee will typically be the **on-call senior resident**, with exceptions for consults that can be seen by the night float intern.
+This note should have the "Vascular Surgery Note"; it should not be an OCL History/Physical.
+4. Add on-call staff surgeon and consulting individual as co-signers on your note.
+5. Call consulting individual or member of team requesting consultation to discuss findings and recommendations.
+6. Add patient information on the "Consults" tab of the [inpatient list](https://dvagov-my.sharepoint.com/:x:/g/personal/neal_barshes_va_gov/ET6QmP7q2EhNgUnzmBfik5kB5QQhS9TTqMkWnsGOlgbreg?e=1E1lkR).

-## INPATIENT consults
+## Checklist for the INITIAL INPATIENT consults
 This workflow applies to patients who are **currently admitted** to another inpatient team **_AND_ have an inpatient bed**.

-### Checklist for the INITIAL inpatient consult
-1. Ensure the consulting clinician has entered a CPRS consult for our team.
-2. Start a stopwatch to note the time.
-2. Evaluate the patient.
-3. Discuss with the on-call staff surgeon (found on the [schedule](https://dvagov-my.sharepoint.com/:x:/g/personal/neal_barshes_va_gov/ESRAqVRn2DBIjt3UjByYPWoBuwdnmQ7z4zldQHDqAxmKWQ?e=spYbAW))
-4. Add patient information on the "Consults" tab of the [inpatient list](https://dvagov-my.sharepoint.com/:x:/g/personal/neal_barshes_va_gov/ET6QmP7q2EhNgUnzmBfik5kB5QQhS9TTqMkWnsGOlgbreg?e=1E1lkR).
-5. Start a consult note by clicking on patient's location (to the right of name), select "New Encounter", then find and select "**HOU VAS INPT ENCS PRV**".
+1..
+Start a consult note by clicking on patient's location (to the right of name), select "New Encounter", then find and select "**HOU VAS INPT ENCS PRV**".
-6. Write a note to document important findings.
-State and justify the working diagnosis.
-Describe the management plan.
-7. Complete the encounter information for the consult note, starting with _visit type_, Type of Visit = "**CONSULTATIONS-INPT**".
+2. Complete the encounter information for the consult note, starting with _visit type_, Type of Visit = "**CONSULTATIONS-INPT**".
 Section name will typically be "**Mod MDM or 60+ min 99254**", or "**High MDM or 80+ min 99255**"
-8. Make a Service Connected choice: Yes/No. For vascular problems, always "No" for Agent Orange and Military Sexual Trauma.
+3. Make a Service Connected choice: Yes/No. For vascular problems, always "No" for Agent Orange and Military Sexual Trauma.
-9. Add the on-call staff surgeon to the providers and designate him/her as "Primary".
+4. Add the on-call staff surgeon to the providers and designate him/her as "Primary".
-10. Use the most accurate and specific diagnosis that applies, using guidance from the disease-specific webpages here.

 <hr>

 ## OUTPATIENT consults
-This pertains to E.R. not yet admitted / without an inpatient location _or_ to outpatient consults seen in the hospital building (ex.
+This pertains to mainly to E.R. patients not yet admitted or at least assigned inpatient location.
+It would also apply to outpatient consults seen in the hospital building (ex.
 ECL Wound Care clinic).

 Per hospital policy, ER consults must be **seen within 30 mins** and have **written plans** (note or admission orders) within **120 minutes**.

-1. Ensure the consulting clinician has entered a CPRS consult for our team.
-2. Start a stopwatch to note the time.
-2. Evaluate the patient.
-3. Discuss with the on-call staff surgeon (found on the [schedule](https://dvagov-my.sharepoint.com/:x:/g/personal/neal_barshes_va_gov/ESRAqVRn2DBIjt3UjByYPWoBuwdnmQ7z4zldQHDqAxmKWQ?e=spYbAW))
-4. Start a consult note by clicking on patient's location (to the right of name), select "New Encounter", then find and select "**HOU VAS WALK-IN**".
+1. Start a consult note by clicking on patient's location (to the right of name), select "New Encounter", then find and select "**HOU VAS WALK-IN**".
-5. Write a note to document important findings.
-State and justify the working diagnosis.
-Describe the management plan.
-7. Complete the encounter information for the consult note, starting with _visit type_, Type of Visit = "**NEW** or **ESTABLISHED** (if seen by our team within the past three years).
+2. Complete the encounter information for the consult note, starting with _visit type_, Type of Visit = "**NEW** or **ESTABLISHED** (if seen by our team within the past three years).
 Section name will typically be "**Mod MDM or 60+ min 99254**", or "**High MDM or 80+ min 99255**"
-8. Make a Service Connected choice: Yes/No. For vascular problems, always "No" for Agent Orange and Military Sexual Trauma.
+3. Make a Service Connected choice: Yes/No. For vascular problems, always "No" for Agent Orange and Military Sexual Trauma.
-9. Add the on-call staff surgeon to the providers and designate him/her as "Primary".
+4. Add the on-call staff surgeon to the providers and designate him/her as "Primary".
-10. Use the most accurate and specific diagnosis that applies, using guidance from the disease-specific webpages here.

-### Intern-level consults:
+## INTERN-level consults:
 Initial evaluation of new consults after 6pm with the senior trainee: for most vascular surgery consults.
 Here are the exceptions, i.e. consults that can/should be seen by the **night float intern alone** and discussed directly with the on-call staff surgeon:

 | consult scenario |